Many people ask me how to prevent noise from distracting them, using some simple mental exercises to block out noise.

 Many people have it bad.
 Some people have monkey-mind, which is a restless mind that is incapable of ignoring noise and unable to concentrate.

 Some people suffer from misophonia (hyper-sensitivity to noise ).
 This is no mere distraction.
 People with misophonia can suffer from depression, anxiety, and extreme anger caused by noise.

 Many others suffer from general noise sensitivity.

 A scientific study looked at 65,000 people and discovered that half of all workers are stressed by noises at work according to the Noise And Wellbeing At Work Survey.
 This is a failure of the government and big corporations.
 We here at THE DAILY MEDITATION are advocating for companies and the government to do more to lower noise levels at work so employees are healthier.

-Many people who are incapable of blocking out noise are judgmentally labelled “highly-strung” even though scientific research shows that sounds do indeed have physiological effects and can seriously reduce productivity, performance, and inner peace.
+Many people who are incapable of blocking out noise are judgmentally labelled “highly-strung”.
+This, despite the fact that scientific research shows that sounds do indeed have physiological effects and can seriously reduce productivity, performance, and inner peace.

 An inability to avoid external distractions can lead to stress.
 This causes a rise in heartbeat, an increase in pulse, digestive problems, and many other health complications.
 If you, like me, are hypersensitive to sound, you may have looked for solutions without success.

 Some of the obvious strategies simply don’t work for us.
 Headphones and ear-plugs can cause pain for people with ear complications.
 And it is not always possible to change our environment.
 When we are stuck with the noise, we must train the mind to tune-out that noise mentally.

 Just for fun: Here’s how much time we waste due to distractions.

 A survey by career builder showed just how much time people waste at work.
 The results were as follows: